Enhanced Mid-Infrared Single-Photon Detection with Antenna-Coupled Superconducting Nanowires: Results and Discussion

 The bottom panel of Figure \ref{fig:Fig4}a shows the normalized PCR and unnormalized DCR of a 60 nm-wide, 20 µm-long straight wire and a 60 nm-wide, 560 µm-long meandered wire reported by Colangelo \textit{et al.} \cite{colangelo2022large}.
-Although the fabrication process was optimized to achieve a low line-edge roughness of \(\sim\)4.9 nm in the meandered wire \cite{colangelo2022large}, the PCR saturation plateau shifts to higher bias currents in the meandered device compared to the 20 µm-long straight wire.
-This shift indicates reduced internal photon-detection efficiency in the meandered configuration relative to the straight wire, likely due to accumulated nanowire nonuniformity arising from line-edge roughness, material inhomogeneities, and bend-induced current crowding in the longer meander.
+Despite the fabrication process being optimized to achieve a low line-edge roughness of \(\sim\)4.9 nm in the meandered wire \cite{colangelo2022large}, the PCR saturation plateau shifts to higher bias currents in the meandered device compared to the 20 µm-long straight wire.
+This shift indicates reduced internal photon-detection efficiency in the meandered wire relative to the straight wire, likely due to accumulated nanowire nonuniformity arising from line-edge roughness, material inhomogeneities, and bend-induced current crowding \cite{liu2025revealing,clem2011geometry}.
 The unnormalized PCR was nearly 28× higher in the meandered configuration than in the straight nanowire, indicating that the photon-detection area scales with nanowire length \cite{colangelo2022large}.